Sicario (2015 film): Accolades

 Among other accolades, the film received three Academy Award nominations, for Best Cinematography, Best Original Score, and Best Sound Editing.

 Sequels

 Lionsgate commissioned a sequel centering on del Toro's character, subtitled Soldado.
 The project was overseen by writer Taylor Sheridan.
 In April 2016, producers Molly Smith and Trent Luckinbill said del Toro and Brolin would return.
 In June 2016, Italian filmmaker Stefano Sollima was hired to direct, with Villeneuve no longer available due to scheduling conflicts.
 Principal photography began on November 8, 2016 in New Mexico.
 Sicario: Day of the Soldado was released in the United States on June 29, 2018 to generally positive reviews.

 The third film, titled Sicario: Capos, was announced prior to release of the second film, and in February 2021, producer Molly Smith said it was still in development.
 GQ magazine renewed rumours of the start of casting and storyline development in 2023 and there was more speculation in 2024.

+In an interview with Screen Rant, Josh Brolin has confirmed that the third installment is "happening" and will begin production "soon."